computerguided/beetle-battle/manual/manual.md

 <img src="./figures/fig_10.png" height="300">

 ## Jumping beetles
-When placing a beetle on a square and the number of beetles becomes the same as the capacity of the square, all beetles will jump to the adjacent tiles, one beetle to each adjacent tile as illustrated in the figures below where a red beetle is placed on square (1,1) in the left figure, resulting in the beetles jumping to the adjacent squares resulting in the right figure.
+When placing a beetle on a square and the number of beetles becomes the same as the capacity of the square, all beetles will jump to the adjacent tiles, with one beetle to each adjacent tile.
+This is illustrated in the screenshots below where a red beetle is placed on square (1,1) in the left screenshot, resulting in the beetles jumping to the adjacent squares resulting in the right screenshot.

 <img src="./figures/fig_03.png" height="300"><img src="./figures/fig_04.png" height="300">